Salaah01/visualCSV/README.md

 # VisualCSV

 VisualCSV is a web application built using [Django](https://www.djangoproject.com/), [React](https://reactjs.org/) and [Redux](https://redux.js.org/) for state management which allows users to upload CSVs and build graphs based on the data in the CSVs.

+## How it Works

 Once authenticated, users are able to upload CSVs.
 With the uploaded CSVs users are asked to set any primary and foreign keys.
-Once the users are happy with their inputs the user is able to sent their CSVs to the backend.
+Once the users are happy with their inputs they are able to send their CSVs to the backend by pressing an upload button.
 This converts a user's choices to JSON and along with the CSV data which is also converted to JSON and send this off to the backend.

-The backend then creates database tables based on the POST data and updates a `user_auth` table contains information on which table belongs to what user.
+The backend then creates database tables based on the POST data and updates the `user_auth` table which contains information on which table belongs to which user.

-Will this completed, the user is then able to access the graph_builder where they are able to use the UI to build graphs.
+With this completed, the user is then able to access the graph_builder where they are able to use the UI to build graphs.

 Presently, the only way to save the graph is to physically save the a copy of the graph as an image.
 However, in the future, this will be updated so that this can be saved directly onto the database.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment notes on how to deploy the project to production.

 ## Installation